Polychlorinated biphenyl: Alabama

 PCBs originating from Monsanto Chemical Company in Anniston, Alabama, were dumped into Snow Creek, which then spread to Choccolocco Creek, then Logan Martin Lake.
 In the early 2000s, class action lawsuits were settled by local land owners, including those on Logan Martin Lake, and Lay Reservoir (downstream on the Coosa River), for the PCB pollution.
 Donald Stewart, former Senator from Alabama, first learned of the concerns of hundreds of west Anniston residents after representing a church which had been approached about selling its property by Monsanto.
 Stewart went on to be the pioneer and lead attorney in the first and majority of cases against Monsanto and focused on residents in the immediate area known to be most polluted.
 Other attorneys later joined in to file suits for those outside the main immediate area around the plant; one of these was the late Johnnie Cochran.

 In 2007, the highest pollution levels remained concentrated in Snow and Choccolocco Creeks.
 Concentrations in fish have declined and continue to decline over time; sediment disturbance, however, can resuspend the PCBs from the sediment back into the water column and food web.

+California

+San Francisco Bay has been contaminated by PCBs, "a legacy of PCBs spread widely across the land surface of the watershed, mixed deep into the sediment of the Bay, and contaminating the Bay food web".
+Levels of PCBs in fish and shellfish exceed thresholds for safe consumption.
+Signs around the Bay warn anglers of which species to avoid.
+State water quality regulators set a Total Maximum Daily Load for PCBs require city and county governments around the Bay to implement control measures to limit PCBs in urban runoff.
+An important part of the second, revised version of this permit was the requirement for municipalities to install green infrastructure with a goal of reducing pollutant levels in stormwater.